kehantan/labbook/docs/buffers_solutions/naoh_stock.rst

 **Procedure**

 #.
-Measure 40 g of NaOH pellet into 1 L of distilled water.
+Measure 40 g of NaOH pellet into 500 to 700 mL of distilled water.
 #.
 Stir until NaOH pellet completely dissolved.
+#.
+Top up the NaOH solution with distilled water up to 1 L of final volume.
 #.
 Label the bottle.

     Label example: :code:`NaOH 1M, name initials, date prepared`